-The requirements of these items are unique from boat to boat; therefore, we do not supply with the unit.
+The requirements of these items are unique from boat to boat.

 Warning: 'OVER ENGINEER' to make a ROCK SOLID INSTALLATION - The loads on the Hydrovane brackets will be enormous at critical times.
 The weakest link need not be the mounting pads, backing plates, or bolts - but that is what happens with poor installations.
 Use materials that are good quality and plenty strong.